Autologous Stem Cell Transplant or Bone Marrow Transplant

 This can vary greatly from person to person, depending on what has happened over the past few weeks.
 It can take people weeks, months, or even a year to feel like their "old self" again.
 Some patients report having no appetite, or food tasting like metal, for months after the transplant.
-This can be a difficult time, as family and friends may assume that the person is "better" since they are home and the transplant is over.
+This can be a hard time, as family and friends may assume that the person is "better" since they are home and the transplant is over.
 They may expect the person to be back at work, to return to school, or to run a household.
 The patient should resume normal activities slowly and add on jobs or duties every couple of days.

 Resources for More Information